Upgrades and improvements to Blue Cross are coming.

 1) Blue Cross Arena is a City of Rochester problem, not a Rochester Americans problem.
 The City owns the building and it’s used all year, the Amerks are just a tenant.

-3) No one knows what upgrades will happen at Blue Cross Arena or when.
+band aids upgrades are coming to the arena.
+No one knows what upgrades will happen at Blue Cross Arena or when.

-This story about upgrades to Blue Cross Arena has been sitting in the drafts section here for some time waiting for something new to happen.
+This story about upgrades to Blue Cross Arena had been sitting in the drafts section here for some time waiting for something new to happen.
 Two things have happened.
 The Buffalo News ran a story about improvements to KeyBank Center in Buffalo and made a brief mention of Rochester and there was a recent tour of the building.
 Not much but it’s something.

 A statement from the Pegula’s had the following: